pmclain/module-stripe/README.md

 Accept credit card payments through the Stripe payment gateway.

+* Supports Magento Instant Purchase for One Click Checkout
 * Securely accept customer payments using the Stripe.js tokenization when collecting all payments.
 * Provide customers option of storing payment information for future